Best Things to Do in Arles, France

 Alyscamps is a graveyard of ancient Rome located on the city’s outskirts.
 In this necropolis, you can find ancient sarcophagi and a Romanesque church from the 12th century.

-The popularity of this site is thanks to the painters Van Gogh and Gauguin, who, in their attempt to paint a non-naturalistic landscape, decided to capture the great avenue of tombs in a painting.
+The popularity of this site is thanks to both painters Van Gogh and Gauguin, who, in their attempt to paint a non-naturalistic landscape, decided to capture the great avenue of tombs in a painting.

-In France, this painting is known as the street of lovers.
+In France, this painting is known as the street of Lovers.
 It has become one of the most important works of the two artists.

 Vincent Van Gogh Foundation in Arles